-More than half (70,000) of the city’s population (120,000) have participated.
-To date, 20,000 registered users have submitted over 6,800 proposals and 15,000 arguments for and against given proposals--over 600 projects have been implemented as a result of the process.
-In an audit conducted by the University of Iceland, just over 40% of Reykjavik residents report that they are pleased with Better Reykjavik and My Neighborhood; 55% of respondents among elected officials and 47% among administrative staff also agreed that the implementation of My Neighborhood was a success.
-Interestingly, although the youngest people demonstrate the lowest levels of participation, those who do participate are the most satisfied with the experience.
+In a 2015 audit conducted by the University of Iceland, just over 40% of Reykjavik residents reported that they were pleased with Better Reykjavik.
+Interestingly, although the youngest people demonstrated the lowest levels of participation, those who did were the most satisfied with the experience.
 This dynamic perhaps reflects the demand among young people for more direct forms of democratic engagement.

 What are the benefits?

-- Giving citizens a voice within the policy-making process and the power to influence the outcome of impactful issues
+- Giving citizens a voice within the policymaking process and the power to influence the outcome of impactful issues was itself a benefit

 What are the risks?

 - The use of the term “Better Reykjavik” to refer to multiple projects has caused confusion among participants.
 Some have submitted ideas on Your Voice that belong as participatory budgeting projects on My Neighborhood, as citizens often do not understand the rules for participation, much less how the City Council functions.

 - Some have raised concerns about the limitations of the platform with regard to its original goal.
 While Better Reykjavik was conceived as a platform to give citizens a voice in governmental and economic matters, participants’ ideas have focused on projects that simply improve the quality of everyday life.
 This raises questions of whether it is necessary for the Better Reykjavik platform to be further improved to facilitate this larger conversation between citizens and the city’s government.